Peter Mullan: Acting

 Mullan continued stage acting after graduation.
 He had roles in films alongside actors such as Robert Carlyle in Riff-Raff (1991), with Mel Gibson in Braveheart (1995), and with Ewan McGregor in Danny Boyle's Shallow Grave (1994) and Trainspotting (1996).

 Mullan's role as a recovering alcoholic in My Name Is Joe (1998) won him the Best Actor Award at the 1998 Cannes Film Festival.

 As a director, his film, Orphans (1998), won awards at the Venice Film Festival 1998 and Festival du Film de Paris 1999.

 He won the World Dramatic Special Jury Prize for Breakout Performances at 2011 Sundance Film Festival for his work on Paddy Considine's Tyrannosaur (2011).

-Mullan has appeared as supporting or guest actor in numerous cult movies, including Session 9 (2002), Young Adam (2003), Children of Men (2006), the final two Harry Potter films (2010–2011), and War Horse (2011).
+Mullan has appeared as supporting or guest actor in numerous cult movies, including Session 9 (2002),Young Adam (2003), Children of Men (2006), Harry Potter and the Deathly Hallows – Part 1 (2010), and War Horse (2011).

 In television, he played a lead role in the 2008 ITV series The Fixer.
 Mullan appeared in Gerard Lee's and Jane Campion's 2013 miniseries Top of the Lake as Matt Mitcham, head of the Mitcham family and father of Tui Mitcham, whose disappearance is the main topic of the series.
 He was nominated for a Primetime Emmy Award for his work in the series.
 From 2016 to 2019, he starred in the BBC Two sitcom Mum, and from 2017 to 2018, Mullan appeared in the first two seasons of the Netflix series Ozark.
 In 2018 and 2020, he starred in the second and third season of HBO's Westworld, in a recurring and guest capacity respectively.
 Also in 2020, he starred in the first season of the Netflix series Cursed.

 Mullan appeared in the 2021 miniseries The North Water and The Underground Railroad.
 He also starred as Dwarf king Durin III in the Amazon Prime Video series The Lord of the Rings: The Rings of Power, which premiered in 2022.

-In 2023 he starred in the New Zealand drama series After the Party, and alongside Freya Allan in Baghead (2023).
+In 2023, he starred in the New Zealand drama series After the Party, and alongside Freya Allan in Baghead (2023).

+In March 2026, it was announced that Mullan had been cast as Ser Eustace Osgrey in the second season of A Knight of the Seven Kingdoms.